 You’ll need lots of yarn

-To make one dryer ball requires one skein of 100% wool yarn.
+To make one dryer ball requires one skein, about 100 yards, of 100% wool yarn.
 Each dryer ball needs to be weighty.
-This is because each one needs enough heft to bounce around in the dryer as it fluffs and separate the folds of the wet laundry.
+This is because each one needs enough heft to bounce around in the dryer as it fluffs and separates the folds of the wet laundry.
 One skein per dryer ball is the absolute minimum.

-Also, you need a set of six dryer balls to be most effective in softening a typical dryer load of laundry.
-At anywhere from $7 to $15 per skein for feltable wool yarn, that pushes the cost just for materials to $42 to $90 for one set.
-Therefore, it makes more sense to buy them since an excellent set of solid 100% pure wool dryer balls costs less than $20!
+You need a set of six dryer balls to be most effective in softening a typical dryer load of laundry.
+At anywhere from $7 to $15 per skein for feltable wool yarn—perhaps half that amount when the yarn is on sale—that pushes the cost just for materials to $42 to $90 for one set.
+Therefore, it makes more sense to buy them since an excellent set of solid 100% pure wool dryer balls costs less than $20.

 One recycled man’s sweater